eddocs/doc/installation/README.md

 Edge Delta has an optional configuration backend which eases distribution of configuration updates in your organization when there are large number of installations.

-Contact info@edgedelta.com to get an API token to use with Docker or organization specific installer package for other options.
+Contact info@edgedelta.com to get an API token to use with Docker or URL to download organization specific installer package for other options.

-To set and update your configuration another application and administrator credential file will be also provided.
+To set and update your configuration, another application and administrator credential file will be also provided.